mgcdanny/metrics/README.md

 curl -X GET "http://127.0.0.1:5000/v1/metrics?name=foo&sts=2016-01-02&ets=2016-01-02"
 ```

-  timestamp is greater than or eqaul to 2016-01-02
+  timestamp is greater than or equal to 2016-01-02

 ```
 curl -X GET "http://127.0.0.1:5000/v1/metrics?sts=2016-01-02"
 ```

-  timestamp is less than or eqaul to 2016-01-02
+  timestamp is less than or equal to 2016-01-02

 ```
 curl -X GET "http://127.0.0.1:5000/v1/metrics?ets=2016-01-02"
 ```

-### Websockets:
+### Web sockets:
-  Every post request updates a websocket, for example, go to http://127.0.0.1:5000/ as python db.py is running
+  Every post request updates a web socket, for example, go to http://127.0.0.1:5000/ as python db.py is running

 ### Performance:
 Metrics API is built with the python frameworks Tornado Momoko and Postgresql.
-Bechmarks are created using Apache ApacheBench.
+Benchmarks are created using ApacheBench.

 POST: